 The investigation showed that network devices were indeed infected with a malicious keystroke logger that captured data as it was typed while using infected computers and transmitted that data to a third party.

-The affected computers were used to enter, and additionally access various patient, employee, contractor, and provider data, such as:
+The affected computers were used to enter, and additional access various patient, employee, contractor, and provider data, such as:

 - patient financial data and health information